daanrooze/RWHmodel/README.md

 - **log**: Optional, default = False.
 Boolean to toggle terminal text printing for each iteration.
 - **save**: Optional, default = False.
 Boolean to toggle individual saving of every model iteration (to .csv).

+The function saves the following output:
+- **coverage summary**: table showing the fraction of the *total* water demand that can be supplied for each reservoir-demand combination.
+Reservoir and demand values are saved in mm and mm/year, respectively.
+The table is saved as .csv format in: **root/output/runs/summary/{*name*}_batch_run_coverage_summary.csv**
+- **system characteristics**: table in indicating the (maximum) yearly demand [mm/year] that can be sustained for various reservoir sizes [mm] for the specified return periods and threshold value.
+These values are obtained using the Peak over Threshold approach.
+The table is saved as .csv format in: **root/output/runs/statistics/{*name*}_batch_run.csv**.
 # Model Documentation
 The computational model used consists of two sub-models that operate sequentially: a **rainfall-runoff model** and a **reservoir model**.
 The rainfall-runoff model firstly calculates the potential runoff from the specified surface.
 Afterwards, the reservoir model iterates over all timesteps to simulate the reservoir capacity given all inputs and outputs.